 As we have seen, developing on cadence delivers many benefits.
-But when it comes to actually Releasing value, a different set of rules may apply.
-Given a reliable stream of Program Increments, the next and even larger consideration is to understand when and how to actually release all that accumulating value to the end user.
-As we describe in the Continuous Delivery Pipeline and Release on Demand, every Agile Release Train (ART) and Solution Train needs a strategy for releasing software that suits its development and business context.
+But when it comes to actually releasing value, a different set of rules may apply.
+Given a reliable stream of PIs, the next and even larger consideration is to understand when and how to actually release all that accumulating value to the end user.
+As we describe in the Continuous Delivery Pipeline and Release on Demand articles, every ART and solution train needs a strategy for releasing software that suits its development and business context.

 Toward Continuous Delivery

 For many, the prospect of continuous delivery is desirable.
 After all, none of us panics when an automatic update becomes available for our phone.
 Rather, we assume it will deliver value, and we hit that update now button without much thought or concern.
 Surely there is as much or more software in that phone as in some of our enterprise systems.
 However, the enterprise world often marches to a different drummer.
 Perhaps, for security and availability, or for financial (banking, trading), or personal (medical equipment, man-rated systems) criticality, the customer’s operational environment is unsuited for continuous updates of significant new value.
 Perhaps our enterprise’s development and release capabilities have not advanced to where that is a largely risk-free proposition for our Customers.
 Perhaps, for whatever reason, it just doesn’t make economic sense.